clearskies-akeyless-custom-producers/template/README.md

 ```
 my-producer/
 ├── .gitignore
+├── .pre-commit-config.yaml
 ├── LICENSE
 ├── MANIFEST.in
 ├── README.md
-├── uv.lock  (will be generated when you run uv install)
+├── uv.lock  (will be generated when you run uv sync)
 ├── pyproject.toml
 ├── ruff.toml
 └── src/